Making the Transition to College

 It looks at the challenging demands, both academic and social, placed on students by the college system and questions the expectations of both parents and students in the transition.
 Endorsed by third level institutions, it can be taken as a guide of what to expect on almost every course at third level at degree, diploma or certificate level.

 "This 'how to' book is the indispensable companion for parents and students - a must read" Betty McLaughlin, former President of the Institute of Guidance Counsellors.
-It gives a quiet confidence to parents to let go and to students to take control, having identified and maybe even discussed some of the challenges of going to college together.Published by CJ Fallon Ltd.
+It gives a quiet confidence to parents to let go and to students to take control, having identified many of the challenges of going to college together.Published by CJ Fallon Ltd.

 Information talks are available to parent and student groups nationwide.

 Individual consultations Catherine works with first year college students who are having difficulty settling into college life.
 During these consultations she shares tools and techniques to deal with the challenges faced and prepare for what lies ahead.

 Pick up a copy of my book today and make an informed choice about course and college.
 You can expect to get lots of tips and advice about:

 - Making informed choices